StackExpressO/documents/reverse-proxy.md

 ## Install nginx
 >## sudo apt-get install nginx

-## Once you have nginx installed you would have a directory structure like this under
+## Once you have nginx installed it will creates nginx folder in /etc

 >## cd /etc/nginx/

-## The main configuration file is nginx.conf file and it is recommended to take a backup for it.
+## There is a main configuration file that is nginx.conf file and it is recommended to take a backup for it.

 ---------------------------------------------
 ## we will be creating a file in sites-available directoy and then create a symbolic link for that in sites enabled directory.